-Two 12-volt outlets are installed on your 230.
-They are located under the console overhang on both sides near the storage recesses.
+Two 12-volt outlets are installed in the corners under the console overhang on your 257.
 These outlets provide easily accessible power supplies for accessories such as cellular phones and spotlights.

 These outlets cannot be used with a cigarette lighter.